Oberon00/cpptutorial/doc/proc/hello-world.rst

 ----

 .. rubric:: Footnotes

-.. [#long-ms-names] Microsoft is infamous for its long product names.

 .. [#cmdtut] Although I have not read it and it uses PowerShell on Windows instead of the ordinary ``cmd``, http://cli.learncodethehardway.org/book/